Track Metadata

 .

-We do not know what, if anything, is sent in the remaining bytes of the the entry, so they are shown as blank in the byte field diagram above.
+We do not know what, if anything, is sent in the remaining bytes of the entry, so they are shown as blank in the byte field diagram above.

 Requesting Song Structure (Phrase Information)

-Starting with rekordbox version 6, when DJs export tracks on which
+Starting with rekordbox version 6, when DJs export tracks on which they have performed phrase analysis, that information is exported into the .EXT

 file as a PSSI

-tag.
-(Pioneer Song Structure
+(Pioneer Song Structure Information?)

 (1230197584) for the tag type and, as usual, EXT

-for the file
+for the file extension:

-As usual, TxID should be incremented each time you send a query, and
+As usual, TxID should be incremented each time you send a query, and will be used to identify the response messages.

-same value you used in your initial query context setup packet,
+D should have the same value you used in your initial query context setup packet, identifying the device that is asking the question.

-are the slot in which the track being asked about can be found and its
+Sr and Tr are the slot in which the track being asked about can be found and its track type; each has the same values used in CDJ status packets.

-which data is being loaded, is 1 in this case, rather than the 8 we
+For some reason the value after D, which identifies the location of the menu for which data is being loaded, is 1 in this case, rather than the 8 we would expect to see for a graphical data request.

-found in a CDJ status packet or playlist response, and the final two
+_rekordbox_identifies the specific track whose analysis you are requesting, as found in a CDJ status packet or playlist response, and the final two numeric arguments specify that you are interested in the PSSI

-(which holds the song structure information) from the track’s EXT
+tag (which holds the song structure information) from the track’s EXT

 extended analysis file.